acrisci/simple-breakpad-server/README.md

 * improve UI
 * endpoint to delete crash reports
 * group and filter crash reports
-* break the cache when new symfiles are added
 * script to create symfiles
+* cli

 ## License

-This project open source available to you under an [MIT license](https://github.com/acrisci/simple-breakpad-server/blob/master/LICENSE).
+This project is open source and available to you under an [MIT license](https://github.com/acrisci/simple-breakpad-server/blob/master/LICENSE).